stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 The result for element [0, 0] is `ac + bd` (and similarly for the rest of the matrix).

-To test the view transform matrix, in the `matrix` bean the eye position (or camera) is moved one unit to the right (or move the scene one unit to the left, whichever way you look at it):
+To test the view transform matrix, in the `matrix` bean the eye position (or camera) is moved one unit to the right (or the scene is moved one unit to the left, whichever way you look at it):

 ```java
 Matrix trans = new Matrix.Builder()